Vonng/pigsty/docs/c-privilege.md

 * Offline users are similar to read-only users, but are only allowed to access instances of `pg_role == 'offline'` or `pg_offline_query = true`

-## Maintenance of object permissions
+## Maintenance of Object Privileges

 Default access to database objects is ensured by PostgreSQL's `ALTER DEFAULT PRIVILEGES`.

-All objects created by `{{ dbsu }}`, `{{ pg_admin_username }}`, `{{ dbrole_admin }}` will have the above default permissions.
+All objects created by `{{ dbsu }}`, `{{ pg_admin_username }}`, `{{ dbrole_admin }}` will have the above default privileges.
-Conversely, objects created by other roles will not be configured with the correct default access permissions.
+Conversely, objects created by other roles will not be configured with the correct default access privileges.

-Pigsty strongly discourages the use of **business users** to perform DDL changes, because PostgreSQL's `ALTER DEFAULT PRIVILEGE` only works for `objects created by specific users', and by default superuser `postgres` and ` dbuser_dba` have the default privilege configuration, if you want to grant business users the privilege to execute DDL, then besides giving the `dbrole_admin` role to business users, users should also keep in mind that when executing DDL changes, you should first execute.
+Pigsty strongly discourages the use of **business users** to perform DDL changes, because PostgreSQL's `ALTER DEFAULT PRIVILEGE` only works for objects created by specific users:
+Which are default superuser `postgres`, default admin user `dbuser_dba` in Pigsty ACL. if you want to grant business users the privilege to execute DDL, you should also set default privilege for that user, or use `SET ROLE` before executing DDL to **MAINTAIN PRIVILEGES**.

 ```sql
 SET ROLE dbrole_admin; -- The object created by dbrole_admin has the correct default privileges
 ```

-This way the created object will have the default access permissions
+This way the created object will have the default access privileges

-## Database permissions
+## Database Privilege

-Databases have three kinds of permissions: `CONNECT`, `CREATE`, `TEMP`, and the special attribute `OWNERSHIP`.
+Databases have three kinds of privileges: `CONNECT`, `CREATE`, `TEMP`, and the special attribute `OWNERSHIP`.
 The definition of a database is controlled by the parameter `pg_database`.
 A complete database definition is shown below.

 ```yaml
 pg_databases:                       # define business databases on this cluster, array of database definition